ranger-ross/ranger-ross.github.io/content/blog/evolution-of-rust.md

 Many of these pain points are well known (slow compile times, steep learning curve relative to other languages, etc) and I do not have much to add.
 But I do want to explore a topic that is less talked about but is very important in my mind.

-Rust's selection of new features and pace of addition.
+**Rust's selection of new features and managing the complexity of the language**

-## Friction
+## Onboarding Friction

 Rust has a reputation for being difficult to learn/use compared to "higher" level languages like Javascript and GoLang.
 I find this is a bit overblown, especially for modern Rust.
 Personally I find that I am nearly as fast if not faster in coding in Rust as I am in other languages.